Refactor-FS-Bootcamp/Clone-Project/README.md

+## NOTE : Please use your own custom logo and brand title for the project.

 # Build a website clone with the following specifications:

 1. The website should allow users to browse and purchase a wide range of fresh and high-quality meat, seafood, and poultry products.